-Hello readers and welcome back to a new series for the website, which as I stated last time began as an outgrowth of a file that’s been sitting in my Google Drive for months now so I thought I’d just break out some of the more important elements.
-That initial post was called “What’s a Reader For?” and was going to take a look at all the sources we bring into account each day as we try to understand the world.
-In the age of the internet and social media I realize that could be an infinite amount so I’m going to break it down into the sources I try to follow.
+Hello readers and welcome back to a new series for the website, which as I stated previously began as an outgrowth of a file that’s been sitting in my Google Drive for months now so I thought I’d just break out some of the more important elements.
+That initial post was called “What’s a Reader For?” and was an attempt to look at all the sources we bring into account each day as we try to understand the world.
+In the age of the internet and social media I realize that could be an infinite amount so I’m going to break it down into the topics and sources I try to follow each week.

 0 Comments